mbta/data_platform/doc/adr/0006-fetching-cubic-dmap-records.md

 #### Fetch DMAP

 This worker will be triggered but the `Schedule DMAP` job, but can also be triggered by other processes, such as a one-off script to refetch data.

+Job arguments `args` should contain the following information:
+* feed_id
+* last_updated (optional)

 It will be perfoming the following steps:

 1. Get feed information from database by `args.feed_id`.
-2. Construct the feed URL with `feed.relative_url` and `{feed.last_updated} + 1ms`, and request.
+2. Construct the feed URL with `feed.relative_url` and `{args.last_updated || feed.last_updated} + 1ms`, and request.
 3. For each item in the "results":
     - Validate that the `last_updated` is greater than `feed.last_updated`.
     - Upon validation, append the result to list for further processing.